 If you do not have your own transport, we will ensure that you are placed in a school with strong public transport links.
 Relationships between trainees are built quickly and many support each other with lifts to twilight sessions and core training days.
 You will be responsible for the cost of the transport to your placement and to your core training days.
 Core training days are held centrally in Harrogate to support this.

 Trainees do not normally experience difficulty in obtaining teaching posts, as our quality reputation stretches well beyond our partnership.
-Once you have completed your teacher training and the induction year (achieved Qualified Teacher Status) then from September 2018 you can expect to start as a newly qualified teacher in England and Wales on at least £22,466 a year.
+Once you have completed your teacher training and the induction year (achieved Qualified Teacher Status) then from September 2020 you can expect to start as a newly qualified teacher in England and Wales on at least £23,720 a year (amount correct for 2018-19 academic year).

 We work closely with our partnership schools and try to place trainees either in a school with another trainee, or in a school close by so they can support one another and share ideas.
 On core learning days trainees meet up as a group and can share their classroom experiences and offer subject knowledge support to one another.